Behaviour Policy 2024.docx

 Preventing recurrence of misbehaviour

-We pride ourselves at Roselyn House School and The RHISE Service for catering for individual and specific need which can some times prove challenging as we have a no exclusion policy.
+We pride ourselves at Roselyn House School for catering for individual and specific need which can some times prove challenging as we have a no exclusion policy.
 We look at adapting the educational offer to our students which will match their needs and can be flexible at different times in their school career.
 This is achieved by consistent discussion, tracking and recording on CPoms which is fed into regular meetings for vulnerable and more difficult to reach students.

 This helps in students understanding behavioural expectations and allows them to have positive experiences; often bringing out the best in them educationally, personally and preparing them for life beyond oursschool.
 We recognise that some students need more support than others at times and this needs to be provided as proactively as possible.
 We use a graduated response which is used to assess, plan, deliver and review.
 We set timescales for these programmes which could be for a week or for the academic year.
 We record, monitor and report back to the LA.
 Regular review meetings are held and programmes are implemented through agreement of all parties involved, including the young person.